jpcarrascal/BTGuitarInterface/README.md

 - OSCKit (https://github.com/256dpi/OSCKit): For sending OSC (http://opensoundcontrol.org/introduction-osc) to other apps
 - CocoaAsyncSocket (https://github.com/robbiehanson/CocoaAsyncSocket): Required by OSCKit, autmatically imported by Cocoapods

-How to set it up:
+How to set it up

+BlueMO expects packets of values separated by commas and delimited by the "|" character, so set your microcontroller accordingly.
+On the Mac side:

 - Install Cocoapods (Instructions here:https://guides.cocoapods.org/using/getting-started.html)
 - Clone the repository or download the source and unzip